t94j0/mwnn/README.md

 ![](http://i.imgur.com/232MLcS.gif)

 # What is MWNN?
 IRC has never been a good tool for securely talking to other people because the data is sent in clear text over the internet.
-(Unless you are using SSL, but there are inherent (vulnerabilies with it)[http://www.howtogeek.com/182425/5-serious-problems-with-https-and-ssl-security-on-the-web/]).
+(Unless you are using SSL, but there are inherent [vulnerabilies with it](http://www.howtogeek.com/182425/5-serious-problems-with-https-and-ssl-security-on-the-web/).
 With MWNN, I am trying to create an irc-like service that uses GPG encryption to send text data across the internet safely so that there is no possibility for a MITM attack.

 For more information on GPG, go [here](https://www.gnupg.org/)